 Eagle Vision Partner

-A partner in Indigenous owned Eagle Vision for over 18 years, Kyle Irving has produced more than 200 hours of television content.
+A partner in Indigenous-owned Eagle Vision for over 18 years, Kyle Irving has produced more than 200 hours of television content.
 He recently served as executive producer of his third season of Eagle Vision, ICF and eOne’s drama series Burden of Truth for CBC, which is also a hit on the CW (New York Times “Here’’s What to Watch This Summer”) and Universal UK.
-He co-created and executive produced four seasons of the hit true-crime doc series Taken (4 Canadian Screen Award nominations, including “Best Factual Series”) for CBC and APTN, and was a producer on the international hit television series Ice Road Truckers (2 nominations at the 2018 Canadian Screen Awards) which is one of the most successful and longest running docu-drama series in television history for History Channel, AETN and more than 80 countries around the world.
+He co-created and executive produced four seasons of the hit true-crime doc series Taken (4 Canadian Screen Award nominations, including “Best Factual Series”) for CBC and APTN, and was a producer on the international hit television series Ice Road Truckers (2 nominations at the 2018 Canadian Screen Awards) which is one of the most successful and longest-running docu-drama series in television history for History Channel, AETN and more than 80 countries around the world.
 Irving currently has two feature films in post-production, Diaspora, and Danis Goulet’s Night Raiders (Executive Producer, with Lisa Meeches and Taika Waititi).

 Irving has produced numerous other award-winning feature film and television productions, notably the Oscar and Golden Globe winner and multi-nominee (including the Oscar for Best Picture) Capote for Sony, Columbia Pictures and United Artists; Walk All Over Me, which premiered in competition at TIFF, was bought by the Weinstein Company; Blue State starring Oscar-winner Anna Paquin released by MGM; and the multi award-winner We Were Children, which premiered at VIFF and IDFA.
 Irving also produced Reasonable Doubt for Lionsgate, starring Oscar-nominee Samuel L. Jackson.
-Irving produced the CSA nominated feature film Lovesick currently distributed in Canada by eOne, the film had its world premiere at the Whistler Film Festival and went on to win the Audience Award at its US premiere at Cinequest in San Jose, the film was released theatrically in 10 US cities and was sold to Netflix for the US.
+Irving produced the CSA nominated feature film Lovesick currently distributed in Canada by eOne, the film had its world premiere at the Whistler Film Festival and went on to win the Audience Award at its US premiere at Cinequest in San Jose, the film was released theatrically in 10 US cities and was sold to Amazon Prime worldwide.

 Eagle Vision Partner, Head of Development

 Following graduation from the New York Film Academy, a CFTPA International Internship took Rebecca to Los Angeles at the start of her film journey.
 As a writer, director, and producer, Rebecca’s work includes the digital documentary series Child First, which premiered at the Understanding the Disability Trajectory of First Nations Families of Children with Disabilities National Summit, the doc Daphne Korol: The Drama Queen of Winnipeg, and the award-winning short comedy Hard Way Girl, which played festivals around the world.
 Rebecca co-wrote and produced award-winning drama H&G which premiered at the Vancouver International Film Festival and is distributed by Multiple Media in Canada and Amazon Prime in the United States and Europe.
 H&G was recently honoured with a retrospective screening at the TIFF Lightbox.
 Rebecca founded Orange Daisy Project, a social action campaign in support of mental health for teen girls, that includes a 40-part digital documentary series, a mentorship for emerging female filmmakers, a school and community tour, and a best-selling mental health workbook, which Rebecca co-wrote.
 Rebecca was honoured nationally as a CAMH Difference Maker, and was ACTRA Manitoba's 2018 Woman of the Year.
 Rebecca’s acting credits include her award-winning work in the film that launched The Murdoch Mysteries, her ACTRA-award-winning role in The Pinkertons (Netflix), and the recent Juliana and the Medicine Fish opposite Adam Beach.
-Rebecca plays "Bee" in Tyson Caron's film Lovesick, and will soon be seen in Jeremy Torrie’s thriller The Corruption of Divine Providence.
+Rebecca plays "Bee" in Tyson Caron's film Lovesick, and "Wendy Ross" on Burden of Truth.
+She will soon be seen in Jeremy Torrie’s thriller The Corruption of Divine Providence.

 In-House Producer, Head of Business Affairs